stephansturges/GPTflix/README.md

 This repo is set up for deployment on Streamlit, you will want to set your environment variables in streamlit like this:

-1. Set up an account on [Streamlit cloud](https://share.streamlit.io/signup)
+1. Fork the [GPTflix](https://github.com/stephansturges/GPTflix/fork) repo to your GitHub account.

 2. Set up an account on [Pinecone.io](https://app.pinecone.io/)

+3. Set up an account on [Streamlit cloud](https://share.streamlit.io/signup)

-2. Link to github, find your repo, create an app pointing to /chat/main.py as the executable
+4. Create a new app on Streamlit.
+Link it to your fork of the repo on Github then point the app to `/chat/main.py` as the main executable.

-3. Go to your app settings, and navigate to secrets.
+5. Go to your app settings, and navigate to Secrets.
 Set up the secret like this:

-[//]: # ([API_KEYS]
+[//]: #

+    [API_KEYS]
-pinecone = "xxxxxxx"
+    pinecone = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx"
-openai = "xxxxx")
+    openai = "sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

+6. Make a `.env` file in the the root of the project with your OpenAI API Key on your local machine.

+[//]: #

+    PINECONE_API_KEY=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx
+    OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Those need to be your pinecone and openai API keys of course ;)